-The Board of Directors may at any time create new sub-funds, investment policy and offering methods of which will be communicated at the appropriate time by an update to the Prospectus.
+The Board of Directors may at any time create new sub-funds, whose investment policy and offering methods will be communicated at the appropriate time by an update to the Prospectus.
 Shareholders may also be informed via press publications if required by regulations or if deemed appropriate by the Board of Directors.
 Similarly, the Board of Directors may close sub-funds, in accordance with the provisions of Appendix 4.

-All the Benchmark Indexes mentioned in this Prospectus, which are used either for tracking or asset allocation purposes are published by Benchmark index's administrators registered in the Benchmark Register, as indicated in Book II.
-The Prospectus will be updated with newly registered Benchmark index's administrators in a timely manner.
+All the benchmarks mentioned in this Prospectus, which are used either for tracking or asset allocation purposes or computing performance fees, are published by benchmark administrators registered in the Benchmark Register, except if stated otherwise in Book II.
+The Prospectus will be updated with newly registered Benchmark index's administrators at the first occasion.

-The Management Company has produced and maintains robust written plans setting out the actions that it will take if a Benchmark Index materially changes or ceases to be provided, or if the Benchmark Index's administrator loses its registration with ESMA.
+The Management Company has produced and maintains robust written plans setting out the actions that it will take if a benchmark materially changes or ceases to be provided, or if the benchmark's administrator loses its registration with ESMA.
 These plans may be obtained free of charge and upon request from the Management Company.